-The Toyota logo is characterized by a pronounced oriental approach to understanding its visualization.
-The large oval symbolizes the living space; perpendicular – the heart of the brand and the buyer, mutual trust; negative space – core values.
+The Toyota logo features a distinctly Eastern approach to visualizing its meaning.
+A large oval symbolizes the brand’s life space; the perpendicular line represents the brand’s heart and the mutual trust between the brand and the customer; the negative space represents core values.

 Toyota: Brand overview